-Yemen rebels seize military base
+Yemen rebels seize military base outside capital

 Sanaa, Yemen — Yemeni officials say Shiite rebels have captured a key military base south of the capital where U.S. advisers had previously trained counter-terrorism forces.